 In your most recent initiative, you focus on teaching creators how to maximize their careers by fully utilizing their channels - what are the top ways creators should be focusing on in their channels?

-We encourage artists to use their channels first and foremost by ensuring that you’ve uploaded current imagery (a current bio image and a strong banner image), have your bio current and begin customizing the content that you want to showcase.
-Creating shelves of videos that showcase covers, fan tributes and other appearances in addition to creating playlist that show your influences or give new fans an intro to your career are great options to round out a fans view of you and your creative works.
+We encourage artists to use their channels first and foremost by ensuring that you’ve uploaded current imagery (a current bio image and a strong banner image), have your bio current, and begin customizing the content that you want to showcase.
+Creating shelves of videos that showcase covers, fan tributes, and other appearances in addition to creating playlists that show your influences or give new fans an intro to your career are great options to round out a fan's view of you and your creative works.

 And if you are reading this and are an expert-level user of YouTube -- we’d love to hear your suggestions.